top of page

 We'll go over everything you need to know about traveling to Alaska with animals when we meet online in February.

-Once we arrive in Glacier View, Alaska, our merry band of travelers will disperse.
+Once we arrive in Palmer, Alaska, our merry band of travelers will disperse.
 Friends made along the way may choose to continue traveling together in the Last Frontier.
 Some might be looking forward to solitude and a chance to choose their own roads and itineraries.

-Phone numbers exchanged, people may meet up again later in the summer to begin the return trip together (otherwise known as the "return trip ticket").
+Phone numbers exchanged, people may meet up again later in the summer to begin the return trip back home together.

 Have you ever heard other RVers say, "I'm going to drive to Alaska one summer; I've been planning my trip for a year"?